cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Still, a lot of elements have intrinsic roles, which should be checked before you decide to add a `role` attribute to an element.
 You can ([do that here](https://www.w3.org/TR/html-aria/#document-conformance-requirements-for-use-of-aria-attributes-in-html)).

 But if you are going to use an element for a function that is normally not used you need to explicitly designate that role.
 For instance, on a `div` that is used as a button, you should give that element a button role.
 Check [this list of possible ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) for role options and select the one that is appropriate for each element.

+Also, the `ElementInternals` interface that is available to Web Components exposes the [Accessibility Object Model](https://wicg.github.io/aom/spec/).
+This allows setting the `role` and 40 ARIA attributes inside a Web Component that uses the Shadow DOM ([see the `ElementInternals` documentation](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals)).

 OK, back to the list of links.
 Since, I am not an accessibility expert, I offer these links from people who actually know what they are talking about:
 - [Accessibility for Web Components](https://developer.salesforce.com/blogs/2020/01/accessibility-for-web-components)